Business Budget Definition and Example

 Making Budget Estimates

-It is important to be realistic with your budget projections – if in doubt be conservative and overestimate your expenses and underestimate your revenues.
-It is particularly difficult if you are starting a new business and have no previous year's budget figures to guide your estimates – in this case, it is typically much easier to estimate expenses than revenues.
+It is important to be realistic with your budget projections.
+If in doubt, be conservative and overestimate your expenses and underestimate your revenues.
+It is particularly difficult if you are starting a new business and have no previous year's budget figures to guide your estimates.
+In this case, it is typically much easier to estimate expenses than revenues.

 As the budget year progresses the estimates should be updated monthly with actual figures, enabling you to check the accuracy of your forecasts.
-Note that there are often radical differences between actual and projected revenues and expenses due to unforeseen business circumstances and/or changing business and economic cycles, such as:
+Note that there often are radical differences between actual and projected revenues and expenses due to unforeseen business circumstances and/or changing business and economic cycles, such as:

 - Gaining or losing a major client

 - Having to purchase or replace expensive equipment

 - Hiring employees